akamlani/cooperhewitt/README.md

 # Cooper Hewitt
-For many years, approximately four years, the Cooper Hewitt design museum was closed while it underwent a transformation.
+For many years, approximately 3-4 years, the Cooper Hewitt design museum was closed while it underwent a renovation.
 During this time they overhauled their technology to create an immersive experience for the visitor, whereby visitors would interact with the technology.
 During this time "The Pen" was born which allowed the museum to track which artworks (objects) were being interacted with via recorded timestamps and artwork identifiers.
 Visitors can tag artworks of the museum or created designs of